syncfusion-content/fileformat-docs/File-Formats/XlsIO/Assemblies-Required.md

 </tbody>
 </table>

-N> The above mentioned assemblies are supported from .NET Framework 4.0 onwards.
+N> 1.
+Chart to image conversion is supported from .NET Framework 4.0 onwards.
+N> 2.
+Chart to image conversion is not supported in .NET Standard.

 N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your Xamarin application to use our components.